Local workers - Method of travel to work - All industries

 |Gunnedah Shire - All industries||2016||2011||Change|

-In 2016, there were 36 people in the who caught public transport to work (train, bus, tram or ferry) in Gunnedah Shire, compared with 3,589 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 36 people who caught public transport to work (train, bus, tram or ferry) in Gunnedah Shire, compared with 3,604 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the in the Gunnedah Shire in 2016 compared to New South Wales shows that 0.7% used public transport, while 73.8% used a private vehicle, compared with 15.9% and 63.0% respectively in New South Wales.
+Analysis of the method of travel to work in Gunnedah Shire in 2016 compared to the New South Wales workforce within Gunnedah Shire shows that 0.7% used public transport, while 74.1% used a private vehicle, compared with 16.0% and 63.5% respectively in New South Wales.

-The major differences between the method of travel to work of the workforce in the Gunnedah Shire and New South Wales were:
+The major differences between the method of travel to work of the workforce in Gunnedah Shire and the New South Wales workforce were:

 - A larger percentage of local workers who worked at home (9.0% compared to 4.9%)